zama-ai/fhevm-contracts/docs/governance/GovernorAlphaZama.md

 The number of votes required for a voter to become a proposer.

-_It is set at 100,000, which is 1% of the total supply of the Comp token._
+_It is set at 100,000, which is 1% of the total supply of the ConfidentialERC20Votes token._

 ## QUORUM_VOTES